stenyak/inputLagTimer/readme.md

  1. Press `S` then follow screen instructions to **select the 🟦input and 🟪output rectangles**.
  1. Observe the input and output motion bars at the top, and press `1`/`2` and `3`/`4` to **adjust the motion detection thresholds (white indicator)**.
 Latency timing will start when the input motion passes the threshold, and stop when the output motion does.

-Note: a ```.cfg``` file will be created for each video, allowing to reproduce the esame latency analysis
+Note: a ```.cfg``` file will be created for each video, allowing to reproduce the same latency analysis.

 ## Tips and gotchas